Transformation of the National Bank of Greece with SAS® Viya® on Microsoft Azure

 National Bank of Greece – Facts & Figures

-NBG sees advantages of SAS Viya on Azure
+NBG sees advantages of SAS Viya on Microsoft Azure

 The flexibility of the SAS platform, combined with the Microsoft Azure platform cloud elasticity, helps the organization reshape the infrastructure based on needs, which arise not only from daily operations, but also from new projects that are about to begin.